 - Potential higher risk of contracting COVID-10 overseas.

 - Travel becoming more complex and unpredictable.
-Entry or movement restrictions have been introduced both locally and internationally, and these are changing often and quickly.
+Entry or movement restrictions are changing often and quickly.

 - If you have any queries related to existing bookings or travel requests, including deferred travel, please contact the Monash Security Office at email@example.com.

 There is different University travel insurance coverage dependent on whether you booked before, on or after Friday 6 March 2020 (AEST).
-The details in relation to these differences can be found below and in this infographic.
 In all instances, you will need to contact your travel agent, airline and accommodation provider to alter arrangements and seek a refund before submitting a claim.

 - If you need to cancel or amend your travel for reasons permitted under the insurance policy, there is no change and losses will be reimbursed.
 This includes for COVID-19-related reasons.
 Insurance cover includes: